It is a mental disorder characterized by severe social anxiety, thought disorder, paranoid ideation, derealization, and transient psychosis.

 Within a group of schizophrenic patients, negative symptoms in probands were correlated with negative schizotypal symptoms in relatives.

-Cognitively, patients with schizotypal personality disorder have problems in areas such as working memory, verbal learning, and attention.
+Cognitively, patients with schizotypal personality disorder have working memory, verbal learning, and attention problems.

 Deficits have also been demonstrated in the representation of context, episodic memory, and delayed recall.
 These deficits are often similar, but not as severe, to those seen in schizophrenic patients.